coq/coq/doc/sphinx/proof-engine/ltac.rst

       Like :tacn:`constr_eq_strict`, but all universes are considered equal.

+.. tacn:: convert @one_term @one_term

+   Succeeds if the arguments are convertible, potentially adding universe constraints, and fails otherwise.

 .. tacn:: unify @one_term @one_term {? with @ident }

    Succeeds if the arguments are unifiable, potentially